roman-batausa/Zephyr-Wi-Fi-Mesh-for-Vital-Signs-Monitoring/SERVER_SETUP_GUIDE.md

 This guide walks you through setting up the complete server-side stack for the ESP32 Zephyr Mesh Network vital signs monitoring system.

-Note that 'app.py' and 'docker-compose.yml' files should have in their own folders.
+Note that 'app.py' and 'docker-compose.yml' files should be in their own folders.

 ## Stack Overview